Intersex for allies

 - Put people with intersex variations and intersex-led organisations front and centre when talking about intersex.

-- Follow and share intersex issues on social media networks.
+- Follow and share intersex issues on social media.

 - Defining intersex: Australian and international definitions.